Noise-induced shallow circuits and absence of barren plateaus: Quantum machine learning under non-unital noise: Barren plateaus

 Here, we assume that the noise is non-unital (i.e., $\|\bold{t}\|_2=\Theta(1)$) and that the noise is not a replacer channel (i.e., the noise parameter $\|\bold{D}\|_2$ is a non-zero constant).

-\begin{proposition}[Partial derivative lower bound] Let $C\coloneqq \Tr(P\Phi(\rho_0))$ be the cost function, where $P\in \{I,X,Y,Z\}^{\otimes n}$, $\rho_0$ is an arbitrary initial state, and $\Phi$ is a non-unital noisy geometrically local quantum circuit of depth $L$ in constant dimension (e.g., two-dimensional).
+\begin{proposition}[Partial derivative lower bound] Let $C\coloneqq \Tr(P\Phi(\rho_0))$ be the cost function, where $P\in \{I,X,Y,Z\}^{\otimes n}$, $\rho_0$ is an arbitrary initial state, and $\Phi$ is a non-unital noisy quantum circuit of depth $L$.
 We also assume that the noise is not a replacer channel (otherwise, any partial derivative would be zero).
 Let $\mu$ denote the parameter $\theta_{\mu}$ of the gate $\exp(-i \theta_{\mu} H_{\mu})$ in the $k$-th layer of the circuit.
 Then, if the support of such a gate is contained in the light cone of $\Phi_{[k,L]}$ with respect to the Pauli $P$, we have

 otherwise, if the support of the parametrized gate is outside the light cone, we have $\Var[\partial_\mu C] =0$. \end{proposition} \begin{proof} If the support of the parametrized gate is outside the light cone, $\partial_\mu C = 0$, as stated in Lemma~\ref{le:outside}.
 Therefore, we focus on the case in which the gate is within the light cone.
 By employing Lemma~\ref{le:zeroDer} and~\ref{le:deriv} to express the variance of the partial derivative, we have